 The Birth Attendant School will train you in maternal health, reaching out to marginalised women and their families, to provide skilled help for pregnant women, and manage problems surrounding birth and following.
-As a highly specialised midwifery school, the BAS will train you for developing nations, not for work in the Western world.
-On the Birth Attendant School you will have opportunities to volunteer in busy urban hospitals as well as rural clinics and villages.
+As a highly specialised Birth Attendant school, the BAS will train you for developing nations, not for work in the Western world.
+On the Birth Attendant School, you will have opportunities to volunteer in busy urban hospitals as well as rural clinics and villages.
 You will learn the importance of prayer and worship, listening to and obeying God.
 Special attention is given to teaching and training women about their bodies, nutrition, hygiene and safe birth practice.
 The goal is to provide safe deliveries and decrease death.
-Being with a woman in this critical time of childbirth opens doors for close relationship, prayer and ministry with their families.
+Being with a woman in this critical time of childbirth opens doors for close relationships, prayer, and ministry with their families.

-We put our heads together, we work together to complete our homework and wrap our minds around what our speakers have been teaching us.
-We get hands-on, touching models, looking at posters, creating songs to remember how use our midwifery skills and more.
+In afternoon workshops we work together to complete our homework and wrap our minds around what speakers have been teaching us.
+We get hands-on, using anatomy models, looking at posters, creating songs to remember our birth attendant skills and more.

 "I was eyes to the blind and feet to the lame.
 I was a father to the needy; I took up the case of the stranger."
 Job 29:15-16

 Be it hand washing or clean umbilical cord care, the nations need to hear it.
-People are dying preventable deaths: Lack of hand washing leads to diarrhoea, leads to dehydration, leads to death!
-Following Jesus' example, we take health care topics and weave them together with simple gospel messages, practicing how to teach a community essential things that will save lives and prevent disease.
+People are dying preventable deaths: lack of hand washing leads to diarrhoea, which leads to dehydration, which leads to death.
+Following Jesus' example, we take health care topics and weave them together with simple gospel messages, practising how to teach a community essential things that will save lives and prevent diseases.

-We will get permission to work in clinics and hospitals.
+We will work in developing nation clinics and hospitals.
 We will serve and learn through antenatal care, immunisations, conducting deliveries, working with hospital staff, teaching in schools, clinics, homes, and anywhere we can gather a group of people!

-On our second lecture phase we will study the four main killers of women during pregnancy, labour, delivery and the postpartum period.
+On our second lecture phase, we will study the four main causes of death for women during pregnancy, labour, delivery and the postpartum period.
 Our weeks consist of both interactive lessons and hands-on application of what we learn as we continue to work in a clinical setting and manage complications in pregnancy and delivery.

-A part of being a midwife who serves and loves the Lord is that we hear his voice regularly in a place of intercession and get his heart for the nations.
-Together as a team we will bring God's presence through our prayers and times of regular worship together.
+A part of being a birth attendant who serves and loves the Lord is that we hear His voice regularly in a place of intercession and gain His heart for the nations.
+Together as a team, we will bring God's presence through our prayers and times of regular worship together.